awsdocs/amazon-s3-userguide/doc_source/S3LensCLIExamples.md

       "ActivityMetrics": {
         "IsEnabled":true //Mark this as false if you want only free metrics.
       },
-      "ActivityMetrics": {
+      "AdvancedDataProtectionMetrics": {
       "IsEnabled":true //Mark this as false if you want only free metrics.
       },
       "AdvancedCostOptimizationMetrics": {
         "IsEnabled":true //Mark this as false if you want only free metrics.